Dynamical Evolution of Planetary Systems: Evolution of planetary systems under external perturbations

-Chatterjee and Ford (2015) proposed that divergent migration due to planetesimal scattering is also the dominant process that extracts super-Earths form their original resonant chain.
-As already commented above concerning the cavity expansion mechanism of Liu et al. (2017), simply extracting the planets from the resonances on circular and co-planar orbit would not be sufficient to explain the observations.
-A dynamical instability is needed to produce the inclination excitation deduced from the frequency of multiple transiting-planets (Izidoro et al., 2017).
-But we have seen that divergent migration can also trigger instabilities.
-However, it is unclear what are the distribution and the total mass of planetesimals in the vicinity of super-Earths at the disappearance of the gas-disk.
+\citet{Chatterjee2015} proposed that divergent migration due to planetesimal scattering is also the dominant process that extracts super-Earths from their original resonant chain.
+As noted above (concerning the cavity expansion mechanism of \citet{Liu2017}), simply extracting the planets from the resonances on circular and co-planar orbit would not be sufficient to explain the observations. \citet{Raymond2022} found that a few remnant planetesimals can also cause the disruption of a long resonant chain such as Trappist-1, which emphasizes the fragility of such configurations.
+A dynamical instability is needed to produce the inclination excitation deduced from the frequency of multiple transiting planets \citep{Izidoro2017}.
+However, it is unclear what the distribution and the total mass of planetesimals in the vicinity of super-Earths are at the disappearance of the gas disk.
 If the super-Earths migrated from larger distances, it is likely that their broad neighborhood was substantially depleted of planetesimals during the migration phase.
-If this is true, the remnant planetesimals would not carry enough mass to be able to change substantially the planets' orbits in the aftermath of gas removal.
-Notice that, if the Nice model is correct, this was not the case of the Solar System: the planetesimal disk was just a few AUs beyond Neptune (which was much closer to the Sun than its current orbit, presumably around 12-15 AU). { Probably, the reason for this was that} the giant planets did not migrate inward significantly, or even migrated outwards, during the gas-disk phase, most likely as a consequence of the resonant interactions between Jupiter and Saturn (Masset and Snellgrove, 2001; Walsh et al., 2011).
+If this is true, the remnant planetesimals would not carry enough mass to be able to substantially change the planets' orbits in the aftermath of gas removal.